mikeizbicki/cmc-csci145-math166/topic03_LearningFromData_TrainingVersusTesting/README.md

 > Chapter 2 is hard, so it is easy to fall behind right now.
 > The remaining material is easier,
 > but it requires good mastery of chapter 2.

+**Wednesday 2024-10-09:**

+1. Notes 2, Problem 3:
+    1. Exercise 2.4 of textbook.
+    1. For proof of VC dimension of perceptron, see <https://home.work.caltech.edu/library/072.html>

+1. Enjoy fall break :)